 Our editors independently research, test, and recommend the best products and services; you can learn more about our review process here.
 We may receive commissions on purchases made from our chosen links.

-With no cars, a spread of jungle like greenery and golden sand beaches, Lamma Island is just the tonic for those looking for an escape from the smog and crowds of Hong Kong Island and Kowloon.
+With no cars, a spread of jungle-like greenery and golden sand beaches, Lamma Island is just the tonic for those looking for an escape from the smog and crowds of Hong Kong Island and Kowloon.

-With a population of just 6,000 and a reputation as a welcoming home to those looking for a more peaceful lifestyle—Lamma’s laidback pulse, eye catching scenery and mouth-watering restaurants are also a popular draw for visitors.
+With a population of just 6,000 and a reputation as a welcoming home to those looking for a more peaceful lifestyle—Lamma’s laidback pulse, eye-catching scenery, and mouth-watering restaurants are also a popular draw for visitors.
 The hikes and the beaches certainly make it worth a visit—take a look at our Lamma guide for more on what to see and how to get to Lamma for transport information.

-While the other choices on Lamma Island are apartment rentals and holiday homes, the Concerto Inn is a full service hotel.
-Perched on Hung Shing Yeh beach and with a stretch of jungle at its back the Concerto offers blissful peace and quiet.
-The penalty for this backwater retreat is that it's 20 mins from the ferry pier, shops and restaurants of Yung Shue Wan—getting your luggage out here can be a challenge.
+While the other choices on Lamma Island are apartment rentals and holiday homes, the Concerto Inn is a full-service hotel.
+Perched on Hung Shing Yeh beach and with a stretch of jungle at its back, the Concerto offers blissful peace and quiet.
+The penalty for this backwater retreat is that it's 20 minutes from the ferry pier, shops, and restaurants of Yung Shue Wan—getting your luggage out here can be a challenge.

 Sunrise Resort Apartments

-If, however, you're looking for somewhere to unwind for a couple of days and want to stick around on the island you should consider the guesthouses that operate here.
-You won't always find them in the phonebook, or on the internet sometimes, but there are plenty of beds on the island for rent.
+If, however, you're looking for somewhere to unwind for a couple of days and want to stick around on the island, you should consider the guesthouses that operate here.
+You won't always find them in the phonebook, or online sometimes, but there are plenty of beds on the island for rent.
 Look for signs on doors or try the local real estate agents.